SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations-exam-problems.md

 ![](/assets/chapter-2-2-images/04.Money-01.png)

-We do the necessary calculations:
+Then we do the necessary calculations:

 ![](/assets/chapter-2-2-images/04.Money-02.png)